 Start your sightseeing explorations from this large grand square, the square of commerce located on the bank of the River Tagus.
 Otherwise known as Terreiro de Paco (Palace Yard), it was once the site of the Royal Palace (until the 1755 earthquake) but today is visited for the stunning view across the Tejo Estuary and the iconic yellow Pombaline architecture.
 At the center of these government buildings stand the decorative Arco da Rua Augusta, a tall triumphal arch-like building adorned with statues depicting historical Portuguese figures and on the very top, Glory rewarding Valor and Genius.

 This famous and historical lift (the only vertical, conventional elevator to remain) measures in at 45metres (147feet) high and connects the lower Baixa district with the upper Largo do Carmo district, allowing both locals and tourists to quickly and easily move between both districts, whilst enjoying the view!

 Be Patient – The lift can carry 20 people on the journey up (and only 15 people on the journey down) so you may have to queue a while to make this iconic journey between the 2 districts but it’s worth the wait.

-A popular central square in Portuguese culture since the Middle Ages, this square (otherwise known as Pedro IV square) is surrounded by shops and cafes and also contains the beautiful neoclassical Dona Maria II National theatre.
+A popular central square in Portuguese culture since the Middle Ages, this square (otherwise known as Pedro IV Square) is surrounded by shops and cafes and also contains the beautiful neoclassical Dona Maria II National Theatre.
 Used as a place of public execution in the past, you’re as likely to see a protest as you are a celebration in the square today.
-At either side of the square stand 2 baroque fountains whilst in the centre you cannot miss the 27 metre high monument to Dom Pedro IV.
+At either side of the square stand 2 baroque fountains whilst in the center, you cannot miss the 27-meter high monument to Dom Pedro IV.

 Praça Dos Restauradores